-Rate Revisions policies for the Unsecured Benchmarks and for the Repo Benchmarks state that, if transaction data are revised or an error is discovered in the calculation process subsequent to the rate publication on the same day, the affected rate or rates will be revised at approximately 2:30 P.M.
+Rate Revisions policies for the Unsecured Benchmarks and for the Repo Benchmarks state that, if transaction data are revised or an error is discovered in the calculation process subsequent to the rate publication at 9:00 A.M.
+ET and 8:00 A.M.
+ET respectively on the same day, the affected rate or rates will be revised at approximately 2:30 P.M.
 ET.
 These revisions will only take place if the change in the published rate exceeds one basis point.
 The SOFR Averages and SOFR Index will be revised if the SOFR is revised or if a calculation error is discovered.
 There will not be a revision to a prior day's Benchmark, except in extraordinary circumstances.
 Any revisions to a Benchmark will be clearly indicated on the public website.